hn/bsh-home-appliances/README.md

 ### Arduino

-[open-d-bus](open-d-bus/) is a somewhat hackish implementation of a D-Bus-2 stack.
+[Open-D-Bus](open-d-bus/) is an initial approach for a D-Bus-2 stack implementation.
 It parses D-Bus traffic, acknowledges frames for locally registered nodes and routes commands to corresponding handler functions.

-[bsh-dbus-logger.ino](bsh-dbus-logger.ino) is an older approach to interpret bus traffic including acknowledgements.
+[bsh-dbus-logger.ino](bsh-dbus-logger.ino) is an earlier approach for interpreting bus traffic.
+It includes a rather messy "fire-and-forget" method for writing to the D-Bus, which is sometimes all you need for a quick test.

 ### Linux

-[bsh-dbus-logger.pl](bsh-dbus-logger.pl) is an older approach to interpret bus traffic including acknowledgements.
+[bsh-dbus-logger.pl](bsh-dbus-logger.pl) is an older approach to interpret D-Bus traffic.

 ### Home Assistant / ESPHome